Here are five simple ways to strengthen your marriage when you’re stuck at home together:

 https://firstthings.org/wp-content/uploads/2020/10/pexels-caleb-oquendo-3038369-2-e1601900492271.jpg6931400Gena Ellishttps://firstthings.org/wp-content/uploads/2020/01/ftf-logo-300x186.pngGena Ellis2020-10-05 08:18:082020-10-05 22:25:50Should Life Go Back to “Busy” Post-COVID?

-It’s day 195ish, but it feels like forever since COVID-19 and quarantine first rocked everybody’s world.
-Instead of things clearing up and people going on about their lives, life seems to be getting harder.
+Sometimes life just seems to be getting harder.
 For many, most days feel like slogging through thick fog and it’s really hard to see the road ahead.

-Perhaps you or someone you know is really struggling at the moment, wondering if the sadness is due to all that has happened or if something bigger is going on like depression or some other mental health issue.
+Perhaps you or someone you know is really struggling at the moment and you’re wondering if the sadness is due to a single life circumstance or if something bigger is going on like depression or some other mental health issue.

 First, let me just say, you’re not alone!
 We’re living in a moment in time where everything—marriage, parenting, work, socializing with friends, even the most normal things—seem more difficult than they should be for many people.